luciferche/MooRestApi/README.md

 REST server - Test project for Moo
 Use gradle to build the app from the sources using command - `./gradlew bootJar`
+Use `./gradlew test` to run tests on the app.

 The executable jar is located in the build/libs directory and you can run it by executing the following command:
 `java -jar build/libs/MooRestApi-1.0-SNAPSHOT.jar`